leisurelicht/leisurelicht/README.md

 ## WHO AM I ?

-- :ram: 对代码还算是有点追求的程序员
+- :ram: A programmer with a modest pursuit for good code.
-- :orange_book: Python 写的还不错，甚至能搞点八股文
+- :orange_book: Skilled in Python and Golang, interested in Rust, and frequently use Lua to write my own neovim configuration files.
-- :hammer: 打工人，打工魂
+- :hammer: Heavy user of Neovim and recently interested in implementing plugins for it.

 ----